audreclemons/Travel-Industry-Booking-Analytics-Platform/README.md

 > Designed and implemented an event-driven travel booking analytics platform using AWS Lambda, Glue, Athena, Airflow, and Bedrock to ingest, curate, validate, and analyze booking data, delivering AI-powered insights through a natural language interface.
 Infrastructure provisioned using Terraform with automated CI/CD.

 ---

-## 🔮 Future Enhancements

-- Multi-currency FX normalization
-- Bedrock Knowledge Base integration
-- Row-level security by advisor
-- Streaming ingestion (Kinesis)
-- Advanced AI recommendations

----

-## 📄 License

-This project is licensed under the **MIT License**.

-The MIT License was chosen to:
-- Clearly define how the code can be used
-- Allow review, reuse, and modification with attribution
-- Make the project safe to share publicly as a portfolio example
-- Align with common open-source and industry practices

 ## ✅ Project Completion Status

 Based on the current project directory structure and verified Terraform state files, **all six sprints have been fully completed and deployed**.